This post was originally published on March 7, 2018, and updated most recently on March 6, 2021.

-From moment one, you know when a new project gets added to the boards.
+You know immediately when a new project gets added to the boards.
 With a detailed history of the task, you always know what happened and what remains unresolved.
 Best of all, you can customize fields and categories to fit your team’s workflow.
 With everyone in the know, bugs get fixed faster.

 One mistake larger teams often make is diversifying their issue tracking.
-On paper it makes sense.
-However, save your team some long-term headaches by keeping your issue tracking under one roof.
+On paper, it makes sense.
+However, you can save your team some long-term headaches by keeping your issue tracking under one roof.

 One-stop information destination

 Issue tracking systems are far from just a central location for project management.
 They also provide you with an easy-to-access hub of company and project information.
 Instead of digging through emails or trying to remember a subject line or keyword, you can simply navigate to the project file.
 As long as it is titled properly, any data shouldn’t take more than a moment to retrieve.

 Having a hub of information improves onboarding efficiency as well.
 In this case, onboarding refers to both new hires and additions to projects when they expand.
 With a history of the project and company, new additions are caught up to speed much faster.
 In turn, your team reduces the growing pains phase an uninformed person is sure to go through.